Yuhala/memcached-sgx/README.md

 ```
 - Launch the memcached-server as explained above: either `memcached-sgx` or default `memcached`.

 - Load YCSB data (ie kv pairs) into the memcached server.
 We use workload A in this example.
-This will use 4 client threads; modify the option to change.
-The output of the run is sent to `outputRun.txt`

 ```
 ./bin/ycsb load memcached -s -P workloads/workloada -p "memcached.hosts=127.0.0.1" -threads 4 > outputLoad.txt

 ```
 - Run operations (ie get/set/) on the loaded memcached server.
+This will use 4 client threads; modify the option to change.
+The output of the run is sent to `outputRun.txt`

 ```
-./bin/ycsb run memcached -s -P workloads/workloada -p "memcached.hosts=127.0.0.1" -threads 4 > outputLoad.txt
+./bin/ycsb run memcached -s -P workloads/workloada -p "memcached.hosts=127.0.0.1" -threads 4 > outputRun.txt

 ```